JColeCodes/randm/README.md

  For this project, we want to create a randomize dating app, for random singles to meet other random singles by just clicking RANDM.
 We want users to have a fun experience dating and for users to create a bond through messaging and not by the looks.

->User Story
+## User Story

 >AS A person who has trouble finding dating matches
+>

->I WANT to use a Dating App that randomly matches users.
+>I WANT to use a Dating App that randomly matches users
+>

->SO THAT when I Click on RANDM button, a new screen pop up with a random user.
+>SO THAT when I click on the RANDM button, a new page opens with a random user.

->WHEN I Click on the App
+>WHEN I open the app
+>

->THEN I am presented with the Title of the App, the Register or Login form.
+>THEN I am presented with the title of the app and the login form.
+>

->WHEN I Click on Register
+>WHEN I choose to register
+>

->THEN I'm presented with inputting my first name, last name, email, password, bio, gender, sexual preferences and birthday
+>THEN I'm presented with inputting my first name, last name, email, password, gender identity, sexual preferences, pronouns, birthday, and bio.
+>

->WHEN I Click on Login
+>WHEN I click on Login
+>

->I'm presented with entering my Username and Password
+>I'm presented with entering my email and password.
+>

->WHEN I Click Randm
+>WHEN I click the randomize a new chat button
+>

->I'm presented with a new open chat with a Random user.
+>I'm presented with a new open chat with a random user.
+>

->WHEN I Click on Logout
+>WHEN I click on logout
+>

->I'm presented with the homepage screen
+>I'm presented with the homepage screen.

 ## Tools